 Evaluation Category Basis for Criterion Purpose Must meet Project purpose An alternative must achieve Project purpose.
 Existing Technology Must use proven An alternative's technological methods technology. for transmission must be tested and proven to minimize the risk of failing.
-Logistics Must not require Must not require complex or significant extraordinary technical additional means to overcome difficult effort to overcome site access or site conditions or require conditions or pose engineering solutions that may not difficult-to-overcome accommodate long-term performance. constructability issues.
+Logistics Must not require Must not require complex or significant extraordinary technical additional means to overcome difficult effort to overcome site access or site conditions or require conditions or pose engineering solutions that may not accommodate long-term performance. difficult-to-overcome constructability issues.
 Must be located outside Displacing or adversely affecting areas having incompatible existing or planned development is land use plans or existing likely to encounter significant incompatible land uses regulatory hurdles, as well as political that could pose a risk to and public opposition. the transmission system.
-Must be located entirely The proposed Project is delivering within the State of New power to the New York Control Area; York as the benefits of this power will accrue to New York State, regulatory approvals sought in other regions (i.e. New England) would likely face significant regulatory hurdles, as well as public and political opposition.
-Cost Must not be unreasonably The cost of each alternative must be expensive to the reasonable in the terms of not being Applicant, based on costs of similar merchant or substantially higher that the costs of similar merchant or participant-funded participant-funded projects.
-As a merchant transmission transmission projects. line, Applicants are without captive wholesale customers and guaranteed rate recovery.
+The number of During the deligned in a Must be located entirely within the State of New The proposed Project is delivering York power to the New York Control Area; TOIK as the benefits of this power will accrue to New York State, regulatory approvals sought in other regions (i.e. New England) would likely face significant regulatory hurdles, as well Cost Must not be upressed it. as public and political opposition.
+Cost Must not be unreasonably The cost of each alternative must be expensive to the reasonable in the terms of not being Applicant, based on costs of similar merchant or participant-funded substantially higher that the costs of similar merchant or participant-funded transmission projects. projects.
+As a merchant transmission ramoniosion projecto. line, Applicants are without captive wholesale customers and guaranteed rate recovery.